-As a student, your budget is likely taken up with fixed items like tuition, rent, food, and books, with little left over for entertainment and gifts.
-So what to do during the holidays season, when there is such an emphasis on gift-giving all around you?
+As a student, your budget may include fixed items like tuition, rent, food, and books, with little left over for holiday merriment and gifts.
+So what should you do during the holiday season, when gift giving is happening right, left, and all around you?

-Whether it is the plane ticket to get home or a small trip that you’ve planned during the break, make sure you plan for those costs, too.
-Looking for tickets early in the season and paying attention to when you can find sales will pay off with more room in your holiday budget to spare.
+Whether it’s the plane ticket to get home or a small trip that you’ve planned during the break, it’s best to plan for these costs ahead of time, so you have time to save up for it and save on costs by keeping an eye out for deals.
+Look for tickets early in the season and pay attention to when you can find sales.

-Make a list of everyone you would like to treat over the holidays, and start allocating your holiday budget to them.
-As you do this, gift ideas may start to formulate in your mind, or you might realize that there is not enough budget to give everyone on your list lavish gifts.
+Make a list of everyone you would like to treat over the holidays and start dividing your holiday budget among them.
+If you have a plan, you can stick to it (and avoid impulse buys).
+As you start making a plan, gift ideas may start to formulate in your mind, or you might realize that you don’t have enough budget to give everyone on your list lavish gifts.

 If there is a particular item that you want to buy for someone on your list, keep an eye on sales and coupons to make it more affordable.
-But don’t be afraid to think outside of the gift box.
-Time together with family and friends is a treat in itself, so offer your grandma help setting up her tech, cook your friends a meal, help your siblings take the dog for a walk.
-Do something that gives you time with the people you value most, and that may be the best present of all.
+But don’t be afraid to think outside the gift box: often the best gifts are not about the amount spent, but the thought that went into it.
+Time together with family and friends is a treat in itself, so offer your grandma help setting up her tech, cook your friends a meal, or give your little sister an at-home mani-pedi.
+Do something that gives you time with the people you value most, and you may find that to be the best present of all.